ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ?>
 ```

 If something is TRUE then the code inside of the "if" brackets will execute.
 This is convenient for situations where you want something to show up only if a condition is true.
-However, you will often want to have something execute for the instances where the item is FALSE, and that’s where else statements come into play.
+However, you will often want to have something execute for the instances where the item is FALSE, and that's where else statements come into play.

 <p class="file-name">lesson3.php</p>
 ```php